aimclub/Fedot.Industrial/README.md

 So far you can use citation for this repository:

     @online{fedot_industrial,
-      author = {Revin, Ilya and Potemkin, Vadim and Balabanov, Nikita and Mikitin, Nikolay}, title = {FEDOT.Industrial - Framework for automated time series analysis}, year = 2022,
+      author = {Revin, Ilya and Potemkin, Vadim and Balabanov, Nikita and Nikitin, Nikolay}, title = {FEDOT.Industrial - Framework for automated time series analysis}, year = 2022,
       url = {https://github.com/ITMO-NSS-team/Fedot.Industrial},